weaversa/cryptol-course/labs/SAW/Game/GameOutline.md

   - Necessary because some of these errors were encountered and resolved already.
   - Want to properly recreate them for learning purposes.
 - Determine if the resolveAttack logical error should be kept
-- Determine if counterBattle should be kept
+- Determine if some functions should be dropped...
-  - Current thoughts are no given how many behavior states must be considered
+  - Entirely: `counterBattle`
+    - It has so many SAW behaviors to consider (so fairly complicated), and I have not written a SAW contract for it
+  - Just from SAW.md: `selfDamage`
+    - Intended to be an example of field aliasing and show SAW complaining about "Memory not disjoint", but the Python API resolves it